 I love rowing machines.
-But it’s difficult to say which compact rowing machine is the best because different people have different needs.
+But it’s difficult to say what's the best compact rowing machine because different people have different needs.

-Some people might prefer magnetic resistance; others might prefer air.
+Some people might prefer magnetic resistance; others might prefer a model with air resistance.
 Budget and features are other essential variables to consider.

 In this roundup review, I will break down the top budget compact rowing machines before providing some examples of recommended high-end compact rowers for weight loss and your home gym.

-This machine features 5 levels of intensity, allowing you to adjust resistance with a resistance knob.
-This rower has sturdy steel construction, supporting up to 250 lbs.
-It also includes a multifunction monitor tracking items such as calories, strokes per minute, distance, and workout time.
+This indoor rowing machine features 5 levels of intensity, allowing you to adjust resistance with a resistance level knob.
+This rower has sturdy steel frame construction, supporting up to 250 lbs.
+It also includes a multifunction monitor tracking items such as calories, strokes per minute, and time distance.

 This model also includes pivoting footplates with straps to enable a full range of motion.
 The upholstered, padded seat will keep your long rowing sessions comfortable.
 This is the perfect way to affordably work out your back, abs, arms, back, and buttocks.
 This is one of the best compact rowing machines.

-Not only is the rower less expensive than many other options on the market.
+Not only is this rower less expensive than many other options on the market.
 It also includes a tracking app that allows you to monitor and manage your workout with 3 selectable options.
 You can set custom programs, casual programs, or use a training program that gives you step-by-step motivation and guidance.

 When you use these compact rowing machines, your motions are picked up by the Bluetooth motion detector, syncing the data to the Fitbill app.
 The sliding rail works on a 10% incline with a bungee band under the seat to increase the resistance level.
 This machine also comes equipped with a device holder allowing you to either monitor your workout on your phone or enjoy entertainment.